TamaCLI/TamaCLI-prompt/README.md

 xargs -a requirements.txt sudo apt-get install -y
 ```

-If you use another OS or package manager, just read the manual [manual-install.md](guides/manual-install.md) to install them manually. or dont. im not your dad
+If you use another OS or package manager, just read the manual [manual-install.md](guides/manual-install.md) to install them manually.
+Or don't.
+I'm not your dad
 ## 🐾 Future ideas

 - Multiple pets/names
 - ```play``` and ```sleep```

+## Disclaimer
+TamaCLI is an independent project that is not affiliated with, endorsed by, or related to Tamagotchi, Bandai Namco Entertainment, or any of their trademarks or products.
+This project is purely for fun.
+Thanks for visiting!